cssgunc/EasyAccessServer/add-back-end.md

-# React Native ADR
+# Backend ADR

 ## Summary

 ### Issue

-We need to choose a front-end programming language suitable for mobile applications that works well with a backend language like Go.
+We need to choose a back-end programming language that will allow us to transfer data between react-native and firebase

-Also a language and library that leads to an interactive UI that is inviting and loads quickly.
+We need a database to store information that is third-party managed to decrease issues after we are finished with project

+We need a service to host the server on

 ### Decision

-We are choosing ReactNative JS library for the front-end.
+We are choosing Golang for the back-end

-### Status
+We choose Firebase for the database because it has an admin sdk for go, is easily scalable, and has built in authentification.

-Decided.
-We are open to new alternatives as they arise.
+We are using heroku to host our API.

 ## Details